FindMySchool LogoFindMySchool

 Who it suits: families who want a structured, ambitious primary with visible values, a strong emphasis on relationships, and plenty of opportunities for children to take responsibility and grow in confidence.
 The main challenge is aligning expectations on early reading development and understanding the practicalities of entry in a competitive local market.

-The school was judged Good at its most recent inspection in October 2023, and the available key stage 2 outcomes are well above England averages, particularly at the higher standard.
+The school was judged Good at its most recent inspection in October 2023, and the current Key Stage 2 data shows 90% at the combined expected standard and 10% at the combined higher standard.
 For many families, that combination suggests a school that is both well-led and academically effective.

 Applications are made through Barnsley Council rather than directly to the school.
-For September 2026 entry, the online portal opened on 1 September 2025, the closing date is 15 January 2026, and offers are released on 16 April 2026.
+For September 2027 entry, the current route gives an application deadline of 15 January 2027, and offers are released on 16 April 2027.

 Doors open at 8:25am, the school day begins at 8:30am and ends at 3:00pm.
 Breakfast club runs from 7:45am; families should confirm pricing and booking arrangements with the school office as these operational details can change.

-On the available measures, 91.67% reached the expected standard in reading, writing and maths combined, compared with an England average of 62%.
-At the higher standard, 32.33% achieved greater depth, compared with an England average of 8%.
-These figures indicate attainment is a clear strength.
+On the current measures, 90% reached the expected standard in reading, writing and maths combined.
+At the higher standard, 10% achieved greater depth.
+These figures indicate expected-standard attainment is a clear strength.

 The school offers lunchtime and after-school activities, with examples including arts club, Lego club, and a wider programme that has included options such as dodgeball, volleyball, archery, and Little Laboratory Science Club.
 Clubs vary by term and staffing, so check the current timetable.